dereksweet/react-native-sweet-record/README.md

 The two required methods that must exist in your model are `databaseName()` and `tableName()`.
 These are necessary in defining the prefix that will be prepended to the key used to reference every instance of your model that you store.
 They should both simply return a string, I recommend a CamelCase string for `databaseName()` and a snake_case string for `tableName()`.
 Every model should share the same `databaseName()` and have a unique `tableName()`.

 Think of these as roughly equivalent to the database instance name and table names found for a traditional model representation in a relational database.
 As mentioned the strings will be used to simply build a unique key for each object in the AsyncStorage key/value storage system.
-For example, using the basic model above the first object created of type MyModel would get saved under the key `@MyDatabaseName:my_models/1`, not that you ever need to know that but trying to provide a little insight into how this library works.
+For example, using the basic model above the first object created of type MyModel would get saved under the key `@MyDatabaseName:my_models/1`, not that you will ever need to know that level of detail to use the library, but am trying to provide a little insight into how this library works.

 The two optional methods that must exist if you want certain fields to behave appropriately are `dateFields()` and `modelFields()`.
 These must return an array of strings listing any attributes that you have that are of type DateTime or a nested SweetModel.
 Since the attribute values must be serialized into a JSON string and read back out it's imperative that the system know how to properly encode them upon retrieval.
 Hopefully from the example above it is clear how to use `dateFields()`.
 An example of `modelFields()` will be provided below.